josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 {{?I-D.haberman-iasa20dt-recs}} discusses the challenges facing the current structure as well as several options for reorganizing the IETF's administration under different legal structures.
 This document outlines how such an organization will be structured and describes how the organization will fit together with existing and new IETF community structures.

-This document outlines some details of what a potential "IASA 2.0" arrangement.
+This document outlines some details of a potential "IASA 2.0" arrangement.
 Some of the details of the organizational structure are dependent on the choice of legal structure, but others are not.
 The point of this document is to solicit community input about how to address the challenges identified in {{?I-D.haberman-iasa20dt-recs}}.
 Ultimately, if the IETF community decides to make changes to IASA, those changes will subsequently be documented in a replacement of RFC 4071, RFC 4371, and update of BCP 101.

 The proposal in this document is to transfer most of the responsibilities that RFC 4071 currently assigns to the Internet Administrative Director (IAD) and Internet Society (ISOC) to the newly created LLC.
 The IAOC would be eliminated, and its oversight and advising functions transferred to the LLC Board.
 It would be the job of LLC to meet the administrative needs of the IETF and ensure that LLC and IASA 2.0 is meeting the needs of the IETF community.